kevinknpham/CommCommCorgis/README.md

 By: Jong and Miguel

 ### Displaying game
-TBD how to do - could use DOM manipulation
+DOM manipulation is used to move characters around and to switch screens.

 ### Controlling game
 Will use mouse clicks for user to walk around environment.
 Movements will be sent to server using WebSocket.